ewanpeebles/command_book/README.md

 4. Open the folder where the file was downloaded.
 If Minecraft is installed, the icon for the file should be a grass block.
 5. Open it (by double left-clicking it).
 6. Minecraft should automatically open it and import it.
 You can now use this mod by activating it under the behavior pack section in your world.
+7. Inside your world, be sure to turn on the Beta APIs experiment.
+If you do not turn this on, THE MOD WILL NOT WORK.

 # Updating instructions:
 1. Open file explorer.